jdeguire/pic32-device-file-maker/README.md

 You can also use `--help` or `-h` to get some help text on the command line or use `--version` to print a bit of version info.

+## License
+This app is covered by the standard 3-clause BSD license.
+See the LICENSE file in this directory for the full license text.

+The files created by this app are covered under the Apache 2.0 license.
+A copy of the license is output along with the generated files in a LICENSE file at the top level of the output directory.
+The Apache license is used because that is what Arm's CMSIS framework uses and many of the files created by this app are based on examples provided in CMSIS.